CodingPlatelets/transformer_MM/README.md

-# A simple realization of SPMM and SDDMM using chisel
+# A simple implementation of SPMM and SDDMM using chisel

 just for some testing.